-For redundancy, high availability and to be able to view packet traces and flow dumps, you can deploy Flow Sensor(s) and Packet Sensor(s) simultaneously.
+For redundancy, high availability and to be able to view packet dumps and flow data, you can deploy Flow Sensor(s) and Packet Sensor(s) simultaneously.

-Comparison between Packet Sniffing, Flow Monitoring, and SNMP Polling
+Comparison between Packet Sniffing, Flow Monitoring and SNMP Polling

-Packet Sensor is recommended when the speed of detecting attacks is critical or when there is a need for capturing raw packets for forensics and troubleshooting.
+Packet Sensor is recommended when the speed of detecting attacks is critical, or when there is a need for capturing raw packets for forensics and troubleshooting.
 Because every packet entering the network is inspected, Packet Sensor needs to run on servers with powerful CPUs.

-Flow Sensor analyzes pre-aggregated traffic information sent by routers or switches, therefore it can monitor the traffic passing through multiple 10/40/100 GbE interfaces even when it is running on a low-end server.
-Flow Sensor has a few disadvantages:
+Flow Sensor analyzes pre-aggregated traffic information sent by routers and switches, so it can monitor traffic passing through multiple 10/40/100 GbE interfaces even when it runs on a low-end server.
+By comparison, Flow Sensor has some disadvantages:

-- x it exhibits reduced speed in processing real-time traffic information because flow exporters aggregate traffic data over time, with delays of 30 seconds or more - x it provides slightly less accurate traffic readings because in most cases the packets or flows are sampled - x enabling the flow exporter functionality may result in an increased CPU load on the network device, if the flow collection is not performed in hardware - x flows can be dropped if a powerful spoofed DDoS attack fills the TCAM of the network device
+- x It exhibits reduced speed in processing real-time traffic information.
+Flow exporters aggregate traffic data over time, making the traffic visible only after a delay (flow aging) that usually exceeds 30 seconds - x It provides slightly less accurate traffic readings because in most cases the packets or flows are sampled - x Enabling the flow exporter functionality may result in an increased CPU load on the network device when the flow collection is not performed in hardware - x Flows can be dropped if a powerful spoofed DDoS attack fills the TCAM of the network device

-It is recommended to use SNMP Sensor only for devices that cannot export flows or mirror packets, or to compare flow and SNMP-derived statistics in order to ensure the flow data accuracy.
+SNMP Sensor is useful to monitor devices that cannot export flows or mirror packets, or to compare flow and SNMP-derived statistics in order to ensure the flow data's accuracy.

-Packet Sensor Flow Sensor SNMP Sensor Traffic Monitoring Technology Sniffing packets passing an inline appliance Port mirroring (SPAN, Roving Analysis Port) Network TAP NetFlow version 5, 7 and 9 (jFlow, NetStream, cflowd) sFlow version 4 and 5 IPFIX SNMP version 1SNMP version 2cSNMP version 3 Maximum Traffic Capacity per Sensor 100 GigE multiples of 100 Gbps multiples of 100 Gbps DDoS Detection Time ≤ 1 seconds ≥ flow export time (≥ 30 seconds) + 5 seconds ≥ 5 seconds, no details on sources or destinations IP Graph Granularity ≥ 5 seconds ≥ 20 seconds N/A Traffic Validation Options IP classes, MAC addresses, VLANs, BPF IP classes, Interfaces, AS Numbers, Ingress/Egress Interfaces Packet Tracer Yes No No Flow Collector No Yes No
+Packet Sensor Flow Sensor SNMP Sensor Traffic Monitoring Technology Sniffing packets passing an inline appliance Port mirroring (SPAN, Roving Analysis Port) Network TAP NetFlow version 5, 7 and 9 (jFlow, NetStream, cflowd) sFlow version 4 and 5 IPFIX SNMP version 1SNMP version 2cSNMP version 3 Maximum Traffic Capacity per Sensor 100 GigE multiples of 100 Gbps multiples of 100 Gbps DDoS Detection Time ≤ 1 seconds ≥ flow aging time (≥ 30 seconds usually) + 5 seconds ≥ 5 seconds IP Graph Granularity ≥ 5 seconds ≥ 20 seconds N/A ((SNMP offers no details about IPs) Traffic Validation Options IP classes, MAC addresses, VLANs, BPF IP classes, Interfaces, AS Numbers, Ingress/Egress Interfaces Packet Dumps Yes No No Flow Collector No Yes No

-^{} The number of connections between IPs is not limited
+^{} The number of connections between IPs is not a limiting factor

-^{} Wanguard Sensor can detect the IPs that are under attack.
-Wanguard Filter can also detect the sources of each attack.
+^{} Wanguard Sensor detects the IPs under attack.
+Wanguard Filter detects the sources of each attack